-If you’ve ever had dental surgery, you’ve probably heard your Chicago dentist tell you not to smoke for at least eight weeks prior to your appointment.
+If you’ve ever had dental surgery, you’ve probably heard our Chicago dentist tell you not to smoke for at least eight weeks prior to your appointment.
 Many people disregard these warning despite what the dentist says, but it shouldn’t be ignored.
-Here’s why you want to heed the instructions of your dentist before any surgery.
+Here’s why you want to heed these important instructions before any surgery.

 Smoking has a profound effect on your body’s respiratory system.
 This can be further exasperated during a surgery.
 This means that a smoker could require a larger level of anesthesia during a surgery than a non-smoker would.
 The anesthesiologist’s job is then harder as they work to ensure your respiratory system works properly while you are sleeping.

 Increased Chance of Complications

 When you smoke, you have a higher likelihood of suffering from pneumonia, infections or a heart attack.
 That’s because your lungs and heart are already in a poor state from the effects of smoking.
 Through surgery, you put yourself at a higher risk than if these organs were able to operate at optimum levels.

 It’s imperative to your health that you quit smoking prior to surgery.
 This well-advised precaution from our team isn’t something you should neglect.
 To have a more effective outcome and remain safe, smoking needs to cease immediately.